indiqusdocs/yntraa/docs/Introduction/SupportedPaymentGateways.md

 - DataWorld (Nepal) - In-house Gateway for DataWorld.
 Not available globally.

 :::note
-Apiculus supports the listed payment gateways in a **redirect** mode.
+Yntraa supports the listed payment gateways in a **redirect** mode.
 Auto-debits and recurring payments are not currently supported.
 :::